-We are currently advancing our KRN23, rhGUS, triheptanoin, and SA-ER product candidates through clinical development and our other product candidate, rhPPCA, as well as our other early stage research projects, through preclinical development.
-Developing our product candidates is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance our product candidates through clinical studies.
+We are currently advancing our KRN23, rhGUS, UX007, and Ace-ER product candidates through clinical development and our other product candidate, rhPPCA, as well as our other early stage research projects, through preclinical development.
+Developing our product candidates is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance our product candidates through clinical studies and potential global commercialization.

-As of March 31, 2015, our available cash, cash equivalents and short-term investments were \$342.6 million.
-We expect that our existing cash, cash equivalents and short-term investments, including the net proceeds received from the underwritten public offering we closed in February 2015, will be sufficient to fund our current operations into 2018; however, we expect that we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
+As of September 30, 2015, our available cash, cash equivalents and investments were \$581.9 million.
+We may require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- the scope, rate of progress, results and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - · the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.
+- the scope, rate of progress, results and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.